 At Gonzalez & Cartwright, P.A., we understand how overwhelming and frightening the recovery and post-recovery process can be.
 We work diligently to ensure that our clients obtain the financial compensation that they need to pay for medical care and living expenses following a fire or explosion accident.
 We also believe in the preventable nature of many fires and explosions, and we put our skills to work in order to secure compensation for the inevitable pain and suffering and emotional distress that fire and explosion accidents cause our clients.

-Schedule a Free Consultation with a Bilingual Fire & Explosion Accident Attorney
+Schedule a Free Consultation with a Bilingual Florida Fire Accident Lawyers

 While a lawsuit against the employer may not be legally possible because of workers’ compensation laws, our attorneys work hard to identify third parties such as equipment manufacturers, chemical companies, property owners, and subcontractors who may be liable for damages in your fire accident case.
 If the negligent actions of a third party caused or contributed to the fire or explosion, we will fight to hold them financially accountable, if at all possible.